ahmadawais/Emoji-Log/README.md

 I'd like to share what each of these emojis mean.

-- `📦 NEW:` Emoji meaning: A "package emoji" — which can contain new stuff.
+- `📦 NEW:` Emoji meaning: A "emoji package" — which can contain new stuff.
 - `👌 IMPROVE:` Emoji meaning: An "OK Hand emoji" — which is meant to appreciate an improvement.
 - `🐛 FIX:` Emoji meaning: A "bug emoji" — which means there was a bug that got fixed.
 - `📖 DOCS:` Emoji meaning: A "book emoji" — which means documentation or notes just like in a book.